Kelronmos/SWI-V1-Module-1-10/README.md

 Current Scope

-The current repository establishes a verified implementation foundation for the Modules 00–10 reference implementation.
+The current repository provides a verified implementation foundation for Modules 00–10.

-It provides a local, single-process workflow in which Module 00 — Trainer is the primary orchestrator for the modules currently wired into its execution path.
+It is a local, single-process implementation.
+Module 00 — Trainer is the primary orchestrator for the modules currently wired into its execution path.

 Integrated Pipeline